 - Microbiological concentrations, including bacteria, viruses and protozoa, generally exceeding contact recreation guidelines.
 The main source of contamination in dry weather is believed to be waterfowl.
 The impact of wet weather pollution is lessened by rain water dilution and the low level of recreational activity at these times. - Chemical contaminates, including organic compounds, such as hydrocarbons, pesticides and organic wastes, and inorganic compounds, such as metals and metalloids. - The concentration of heavy metals in stormwater and river sediments exceeding the relevant water quality guidelines for the protection of aquatic organisms. - Nutrients, including nitrogen and phosphorus, can cause algal blooms and prolific growth of aquatic plants when at elevated levels.
-There is extensive growth of algae, especially in the Avon River and Lake Forsyth, likely to be linked to nutrient enrichment in the streams.
+There can be extensive growth of algae, especially in the Avon River and Lake Forsyth.
+This may be evident during warm summer weather.
+Lake Forsyth has been opened using the new canal which limits the entry of sea water in the lake.
+The salinity of the Lake Forsyth water is now lower than during the previous mid-beach lake opening regime.
+Over these last three years there have been no incidents of serious toxic algae blooms.
+It is hopeful that this management regime may be a means of limiting these blooms.